 Spaces VR and the Comox Valley Art Gallery have collaborated to develop a creative research residency that offers participating artists the opportunity to explore virtual reality applications as a creative medium.
 The project provides opportunity for immersive explorations of new technology that bridge with traditional art practices through relevant forms of community engaged research, exhibition and presentation.

-Virtual Reality – CVAG facebook post
+Virtual Reality – CVAG facebook album

 CVAG’s creative residency program provides extended research and site-specific production opportunities for deepening artistic practice and fostering meaningful relationships between artists and local community.

 Spaces VR approached the Comox Valley Art Gallery to sponsor a residency for artists who have little or no experience in virtual reality programs as a art making medium.
 Five artists: Angela Bedard, Cassidy Gehmlich, Clive Powsey, Emma Heitzmann, and Roxane Fortin have been invited to engage in creative explorations on site at Spaces VR and at a Spaces VR pod on site at CVAG.
 Matt Adamson, owner of Spaces VR, believes that “virtual reality offers limitless potential for expression, but this is difficult to grasp without experiencing it firsthand.”